Many people who fall in love with Lanzarote often end up buying property here – either as a holiday home, or in some cases as their primary residence.

 Once the contract is signed, if you are getting a local mortgage when buying property, the bank will send their valuer to the property, at your cost.
 Within a few days, the bank will then confirm how much they will lend against the valuation.
 Properties here are not normally subject to any kind of structural survey as the construction is so simple, but there’s nothing stopping you from arranging one for yourself.

-At The Notary the final payment must be made – usually in the form of a banker’s draft, often brought by the bank manager, and paid to the other bank manager assuming there is a mortgage to settle.
+You’ll then have a second visit to the notary in order to complete the actual property purchase and where the final payment must be made – usually in the form of a banker’s draft, often brought by the bank manager, and paid to the other bank manager, assuming there is a mortgage to settle.
 The Notary will also expect to see receipts showing that the community charge, rates and utilities are paid up to the date of transfer.

 Registering The Property